Batman: Mask of the Phantasm: Music

 The soundtrack was composed by Shirley Walker, the main composer for The Animated Series.
 Walker cited the score as a favorite among her own compositions.
-In an interview with Cinemusic.com, Walker explained that the "latin" lyrics used in the Main Title were actually names of key Warner Bros. staff read backwards.
-The song "I Never Even Told You" was written by Siedah Garrett and Glen Ballard.
-It was performed by Tia Carrere.
-Hans Zimmer, who would later compose the score for The Dark Knight Trilogy, played the synthesizer on the score.
+In an interview with Cinemusic.com, Walker explained that the "Latin" lyrics used in the main title were actually names of key Warner Bros. staff read backwards.
+The song "I Never Even Told You" was written by Siedah Garrett and Glen Ballard, and performed by Tia Carrere.
+Hans Zimmer, who would later compose the score for Christopher Nolan's The Dark Knight Trilogy, played the synthesizer on the score.

 The score was originally released on December 14, 1993, by Reprise Records.
 On March 24, 2009, La-La Land Records released a limited expanded edition.
 The release includes all tracks found on the original release with some tracks expanded.
 It also features almost 30 minutes of previously unreleased material.

 Marketing

 In December 1993, two novelizations were released.
-One was a young readers book written by Andrew Helfer, with the other being an adult-oriented novelisation authored by Geary Gravel.
+One was a young readers book written by Andrew Helfer, the other an adult-oriented novelization authored by Geary Gravel.

 DC Comics released a comic book adaptation written by Kelley Puckett and drawn by Mike Parobeck.
 The comic book adaptation was later included with the VHS release.
 Kenner, who had already released toys for the cartoon series, produced several tie-in figures for the film, including Joker and the Phantasm (packaged unmasked, spoiling a pivotal plot point in the film).
 Batman & Robin Adventures Annual #1: Shadow of the Phantasm is a comic book sequel to the film.
 It was written by Dini and released in 1996.
 In 2015, a DC Collectibles action figure 2-pack featuring Batman and Phantasm was released.

 Home media

 Mask of the Phantasm was released on LaserDisc in April 1994 and on VHS in May of the same year.
 The VHS was reissued in April 2003 as part of a three-tape pack with Batman & Mr. Freeze: SubZero and Batman Beyond: Return of the Joker.
 Mask of the Phantasm was first released on DVD in December 1999 as a snap case and in October 2005 as a keep case with the insert.
-The film was re-released in April 2004 as a three disc DVD box set that included SubZero and Return of the Joker.
+The film was re-released in April 2004 as a three-disc DVD box set that included SubZero and Return of the Joker.
 That version is currently out of print.
 Warner Home Video re-released the film again in February 2008 as a double feature DVD with SubZero.

 The film was released as part of the Warner Archive Collection on Blu-ray on July 25, 2017, featuring new high definition transfers in 16:9 and open matte 4:3 presentations.
-The film was also included in the Blu-ray release of the Batman: The Complete Animated Series box-set in late 2018.
+The film was also included in the Blu-ray release of the Batman: The Complete Animated Series box set in late 2018.

+The film was released on Ultra HD Blu-ray on September 12, 2023.
+It featured a 26-minute documentary about the legacy of Kevin Conroy, who died 9 months prior to the 4K re-release.